• News

 We’re also looking at carbonic acid from water, from seawater.

-2. What is the role of materials science in the shift to renewable energy?
+2. What is the role of materials science in the shift to renewable energy sources?

 Miller: Now is the time for materials science to help us in this energy transition to a decarbonized future.